selcukemreozer/mocomtool/README.md

 I am here to assist you with your questions and tasks.
 What can I help you with today?

 ```
-> [!NOTE]
-> Even though, in models versions cannot be chosen on Terminal(exp. between GPT-4 or GPT-3.5-turbo, etc.), you can change your model versions manually.
-This feature will be added in the future.

 ## Multi Prompts and JSON Files with Compare functions